 Let me make this point clear!

-If you know your services and products are of a top notch quality.
+If you know your services and products are of top-notch quality.
 If it is better than your competitor’s.
-Yet, you’re still not able to get leads and sales you desire.
+Yet, you’re still not able to get the leads and sales you desire.
 The quality of your marketing is to blame.

-Business owners will spend incredible amount of time fulfilling services and perfecting their products.
-Yet, they won’t spend the same amount of time, effort and budget on their marketing.
+Business owners will spend an incredible amount of time fulfilling services and perfecting their products.
+Yet, they won’t spend the same amount of time, effort, and budget on their marketing.
 Something that more people will experience than the service or product itself.

 Think about it.
 If 1,000 people see your TV commercial, 100 will check out your business, and only 5 will buy.
-A typical business will spend most of their resources on an experience for 5 people.
-The rest get a terrible experience, because you don’t value marketing as much as your services.
+A typical business will spend most of its resources on an experience for 5 people.
+The rest get a terrible experience because you don’t value marketing as much as your services.
 So you end up getting 5, instead of 1,000 customers.